 All things are for your sake >> We are fighting

-continue living in the flesh or whether he should go be with Christ in heaven.
+continue living in the flesh or go to heaven with the Lord, and decided that

-gain.”
-Those were his two options, and it was a no-lose situation for him.
-If
+benefit of the Church.
+Living and dying were his two options, and it was a no-lose situation

 Phi 1,21-26